DrGBL/WES.WGS/README.md

 The code is numbered to give the order which it was ran at McGill, however these aren't always necessary, and you can sometimes jump ahead.

-Dependencies: R (with tidyverse), bcftools, plink (v1.9), regenie, VEP (with dbNSFP plugin), and hail (python 3.7 module)
+Dependencies: R (with tidyverse), bcftools, plink (v1.9), regenie (v2), VEP (with dbNSFP plugin), and hail (python 3.7 module)

-***The most important tweak to be done locally is to modify the path names in each of the functions, depending on how your cluster works.
+***Again, the most important tweak to be done locally is to modify the path names in each of the functions, depending on how your cluster works.
+However, I've made efforts to make these easy to spot and modify.
 That is, the functions below will not work "out-of-the-box", you still need to tell them where to save or load some of the files they output or require as input.***

 Here's a summary of what each function does, with more comments in each specific file: